bcgov/bcgov-rstats-public-presentations/2018-11-07_EARL_Seattle/Overcoming_gravity.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The hardest part of grad school is making sure you meet all the arbitrary style guidelines set forth by all the &quot;important&quot; people in the grad school office. <a href="https://t.co/rxD1o3DHuW">https://t.co/rxD1o3DHuW</a></p>&mdash; DOCTOR Greg (@StatsInTheWild) <a href="https://twitter.com/StatsInTheWild/status/1023396704505286657?ref_src=twsrc%5Etfw">July 29, 2018</a></blockquote>

-So the policies of the Hairball usually come from a place of reasonable intentions, but often lead to unintended consequences.
+In short, the policies of the Hairball usually come from a place of reasonable intentions, but often lead to unintended consequences.